Quick Picks

 For most UK divers, the Shearwater Peregrine offers the best balance of features, reliability, and value.
 Its display cuts through murky British waters, the battery handles cold, and the algorithm suits our multi-dive patterns.
 Around £450 is money well spent on safety equipment.

-Not sure which features you need?
-Take our quiz for personalised recommendations based on your diving style.
+Take our 60-second quiz for a personalised recommendation based on your budget, diving style, and experience level.

 Frequently Asked Questions